 When your potato plants fall over, it is natural to wonder if they are dying, and if you will get a potato crop at all.
 I did some research into what this means, and there are several possible causes.

 So, why are your potato plants falling over?
 Potato plants will fall over when the plants are mature and ready for harvest.
-Potato plants can also fall over if they are too tall due to over fertilization.
+Potato plants can also fall over if they are too tall due to over fertilization, especially with nitrogen.
 Temperature, watering, diseases, and pests can also cause your potato plants to fall over, possibly without producing any potatoes.

 Why Are My Potato Plants Falling Over?

 One of the most common reasons that potato plants fall over is that they are mature and ready for harvest, so let’s start there.